About Spencer Station

 The row of vacant buildings sat empty and silent until they were purchased in May 2008 by Francis and Mary Lynn Ryan of Salina, Kansas.
 The Ryan’s added a new roof to 3 of the 4 existing front buildings, a new roof to the old 2-story 1926 farmhouse, and shored up the east wall of the garage to prevent it from collapsing.
 They recreated the canopy and pump island at the gas station and put back up the overhang at the front of the General Store.
 They also decorated the building with their own personal items as well add the gas pumps which are photographed by visitors from all over the world..
 Their purpose was to 'save the buildings, not open a business'.

 In June 2022, Ed Klein of Route 66 World purchased the property and buildings from the Ryans to further continue the restoration and preservation.
-Going in to his 16th year of doing preservation / restoration work as well as a plethora of other things for Route 66, he wanted to open Spencer up to the public again on a limited basis as his schedule allowed.
+Going in to his 17th year of doing preservation / restoration work as well as a plethora of other things on and for Route 66, he wanted to open Spencer up to the public again on a limited basis as his schedule allowed.
 He and his 'much, much better half' Stephanie spend as much of their free time as they can restoring, repairing, rebuilding and working on the property to continue to save it and bring it back to how it looked in the 1930's and 1940's with period correct items.

 Spencer General Store

 On the western side of the property, this part of the buildings was built in 1926 with two different types of red bricks, a rectangular plan, and a flat roof.
 It served as a grocery store ran by Sidney Casey.
-He built it to replace the old general store built in 1910, which sat on the property to the immediate west (left) of the current general store which was demolished sometime in the late 1940's.
+He built it to replace the old wooden general store built in 1910, which sat on the property to the immediate west (left) of the current general store which was demolished sometime in the late 1940's.
 This general store served its last customer sometime in 1961, until now!

 The plans are to bring this back to a 1930's General Store museum with shelving and display cases while having a section serviing as Spencer Station's gift shop.